supermarsx/autogithubpullmerge/readme.md

   repeatable `--api-key-file` for JSON/YAML/TOML token files, and `--auto-detect-token-files` to locate tokens near the executable, repository roots, or common user directories)
-- Repository discovery modes: manual OWNER/REPO lists by default, token-wide discovery via `--repo-discovery all`, or filesystem scanning with `--repo-discovery filesystem` and repeatable `--repo-discovery-root`
+- Repository discovery modes: manual OWNER/REPO lists by default, account or token discovery via `--repo-discovery all` (also accepts `account`/`token`), filesystem scanning with `--repo-discovery filesystem` and repeatable `--repo-discovery-root`, or combining both approaches via `--repo-discovery both`
 - Supports YAML, TOML, and JSON configuration files
 - Adaptive rate limiting with a configurable margin to protect GitHub API usage
 - Branch protection patterns to guard important branches